greystate/xmldump/README.markdown

 to require an extra step that makes you, the developer, responsible for switching the feature on and off.
 Here's how that works:

-XMLDump will look for a property called `xmldumpAllowed` recursively upwards from the start node selected for viewing (see below) and only if that property is set, it will render the XML.
-So you need to add a boolean (true/false) property to your "website" Document Type and subsequently check that box on the corresponding content node before XMLDump will render anything.
+XMLDump will look for a property called `xmldumpAllowedIPs` recursively upwards from the start node selected for viewing (see below) and if that property contains the IP address of the current request (the REMOTE_ADDR server variable), it will render the XML.
+So you need to add a textstring property to your "website" Document Type and subsequently fill in your IP address on the corresponding content node before XMLDump will render anything.

 ### Viewing the XML